spirilis/slsdk_1202/INTEGRATION.md

 The library is designed to integrate into the TI Display API within the TI-Drivers framework.

-To illustrate how this works, open the <board>.c file - MSP_EXP432E401Y.c in this case - and scroll to the "Display" section:
+To illustrate how this works, open the board-specific TI-Drivers config .c file - MSP_EXP432E401Y.c in this case - and scroll to the "Display" section:
 ![MSP_EXP432E401Y.c display section](https://raw.githubusercontent.com/spirilis/slsdk_1202/master/docs/msp432e4_board_dot_c_display_section.png)

-The stock Display_config[] for this lists the UART display and Sharp96 Memory LCD display.
-Since we open displays in this example by "type", e.g. Display_open(Display_Type_LCD, NULL) we will want to remove the Sharp96 entry:
+The stock `Display_config[]` for this lists the UART display and Sharp96 Memory LCD display.
+Since we open displays in this example by "type", e.g. `Display_open(Display_Type_LCD, NULL)` we will want to remove the Sharp96 entry (since our Nokia 1202 registers itself as an LCD just like the Sharp):

 ```c
 /*